Part 1 of The Organized Professional series…

 - Note your checkpoint days and your end goal date.

 - There should be a list of 2-5 points long between each checkpoint that explains the steps you need to take to make your next check-in.
 You do this to have a tangible view of your future, 1 – 15 years in a span often.
 This is similar to the Time Allocation Chart.Time Allocation Chart.

 - Reach your goal and continue to live your life.

-See the point of the professional roadmap is to help you organize and visualize something that is otherwise chaotic.
-In reality, we lose jobs, backtrack because of family emergencies or illness and creating your road map helps you to alleviate the stress and see what you are doing even when life throws you a curve ball.
+See the professional roadmap’s point is to help you organize and visualize something that is otherwise chaotic.
+In reality, we lose jobs, backtrack because of family emergencies or illness, and creating your road map helps you alleviate the stress and see what you are doing even when life throws you a curveball.